moltenform/vipercard/README.md

 # Caveats

-Current shortcoming that are not yet addressed:
+Current shortcomings that are not yet addressed:

 - A gradual step-by-step introduction to scripting is planned.